weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 <BasicPrereqs />

-## Search syntax

-### Basic hybrid search
+## Basic hybrid search

-A hybrid search requires a search string as a minimum.
+To use hybrid search, you must provide a search string as a minimum.

 The below example uses default settings, looking for:
-- objects containing the keyword `food` anywhere in the object, and
+- Objects containing the keyword `food` anywhere in the object, and
-- objects most similar to the vector of `food`.
+- Objects most similar to the vector of `food`.

-It ranks the results using a combination of the BM25 and vector search rankings, and returns the top 3.
+It ranks the results using a combination of the `bm25` and vector search rankings, and returns the top 3.

 <Tabs groupId="languages">
 <TabItem value="graphql" label="GraphQL">